sthalles/deeplab_v3/README.md

 ## Datasets

-To create the dataset, first make sure you have the [Pascal VOC 2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/) and the [Semantic Boundaries Dataset and Benchmark](http://home.bharathh.info/pubs/codes/SBD/download.html) datasets downloaded.
+To create the dataset, first make sure you have the [Pascal VOC 2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/) and/or the [Semantic Boundaries Dataset and Benchmark](http://home.bharathh.info/pubs/codes/SBD/download.html) datasets downloaded.

+**Note: You do not need both datasets.**
+ - If you just want to test the code with one of the datasets (say the SBDB), run the notebook normally, and it should work.

 After, head to ```dataset/``` and run the ```CreateTfRecord.ipynb``` notebook.

 The ```custom_train.txt``` file contains the name of the images selected for training.
 This file is designed to use the Pascal VOC 2012 set as a **TESTING** set.
 Therefore, it doesn't contain any images from the VOC 2012 val dataset.
 For more info, see the **Training** section of [Deeplab Image Semantic Segmentation Network](https://sthalles.github.io/deep_segmentation_network/).

 Obs.
 You can skip that part and direct download the datasets used in this experiment - See the **Downloads** section